mienaikoe/ziyu/Chapters/1-4-Chapter4.md

 ---

 "Shaki Harbor!
 Approaching Shaki Harbor!"
 The conductor had come through our car and was repeating the next stop down the aisle.
-The suddenness of his voice roused me from my belated midday nap, and I pulled my eyelids open to rejoin reality. _Shaki Harbor?
+The suddenness of his voice roused me from my belated midday nap, and I opened my eyelids to rejoin reality. _Shaki Harbor?
 I must have been out for a while._

 I sat upright and glanced at the older man in the next seat, sleeping with his leg on the seat across.
 He looked as sound as a rock.
 I turned to the outside, facing a screen through which an earthen-smelling air was flowing from a dark, infrared landscape.
 I could make out some short trees and dugout homes amongst the semi-arid hills ambling in the distance, but there were no rolling fields of grain or lush orchards as there were in Heiko.
 How could Melna feel so comfortable in such a different place?